mozilla/experiments-viewer/docs/api.md

   the most recently added experiment.
 * `pop` (optional): A comma separated list of populations.
 If none provided, all populations will be returned.
+* `sg` (optional)`: A string that will filter the data by the provided subgroup.
+If non provided, all subgroups will be returned.

 Example output: